MicrosoftDocs/architecture-center/docs/guide/hpc/engys-elements-content.md

 Two vehicle models were used to test the parallel scalability performance of ELEMENTS 3.5.0 on Azure:

-- [DrivAer](https://www.epc.ed.tum.de/en/aer/research-groups/automotive/drivaer) sedan model (mid-size computational grid) external vehicle aerodynamics
+- The [DrivAer](https://www.epc.ed.tum.de/en/aer/research-groups/automotive/drivaer) sedan model (mid-size computational grid) for external vehicle aerodynamics
-- [Generic Truck Utility (GTU)](https://www.ecara.org/driveaer/gtu) model (large computational grid) external vehicle aerodynamics
+- The [Generic Truck Utility (GTU)](https://www.ecara.org/driveaer/gtu) model (large computational grid) for external vehicle aerodynamics

-The hex-dominant meshing utility provided with ELEMENTS was used to create all computational grids.
+The hex-dominant meshing utility that's provided with ELEMENTS was used to create all computational grids.
 They were created in parallel as part of the execution process.

 The details of each test model are provided in the following sections.